-Investment Matrix Score Magnitude of Investment 0-39% 40%-54% 55%-69% 70%-100% >£1m Not Approved Approved Investor B Approved investor B Approved investor A £25,000-£1m Not Approved Approved Investor C Approved Investor B Approved investor A <£25,000 Not Approved Approved Investor C Approved Investor C Approved Investor B
+Investment Matrix Score

+Magnitude of Investment 0-39% 40%-54% 55%-69% 70%-100%

+>£1m Not Approved Approved Approved

+Approved Investor B investor B investor A

+£25,000-£1m Not Approved Approved Approved

+Approved Investor C Investor B investor A

+<£25,000 Not Approved Approved Approved

+Approved Investor C Investor C Investor B

-Delayed repayment of duties is available for any approved investor C. Reductions in customs duty and/or delayed repayment could is available for any approved investor B. And exemptions in customs duty are available for any approved investor A.
+Delay repay is available for any approved investor C. Reductions in customs duty and/or delay repay could is available for any approved investor B. And exemptions in customs duty are available for any approved investor A.

-An Approved Investment Committee has been established to assist the process.
+An Investment Enabling Group and Approved Investment Committee has been established to assist the process.